leon-ai/leon/packages/weather/README.md

 2. Generate a new API key on [OpenWeatherMap API keys](https://home.openweathermap.org/api_keys).
 3. Duplicate the file `packages/weather/config/config.sample.json` and rename it `config.json`.
 4. Copy the API key in `packages/weather/config/config.json` and set the other options to your liking.
 5. This package uses PyOWM.
-To install it `cd bridges/python`
+To install it: from inside leon directory `cd bridges/python`
-6. pipenv install pyowm`
+6. `pipenv install pyowm`
 7. Done!

 ```